 Wednesday February 10, 2021 | 7:30PM

 Love Near, Love Far – a timely and timeless state of longing.
-Early Music Vancouver recently received an historic and beautifully maintained 1870 Broadwood piano that still possesses its original parts as a gift to the society from John and Patricia Lee.
+Early Music Vancouver recently received an historic and beautifully maintained 1875 Broadwood piano that still possesses its original parts as a gift to the society from Patricia and Nicholas Lee.
 This instrument has been meticulously restored to sound exactly as it would have 150 years ago and is the perfect vehicle for these late 19th century songs by Ralph Vaughan Williams, Charles Gounod, Cécile Chaminade, and Hugo Wolf.

 This concert is generously supported by Jocelyn Pritchard

 How to watch:

 Online: Watch the concert online by clicking here